-Currently, the land uses at buildout are envisioned to consist of 1,893 dwelling units, 75,000 square feet of commercial, and 25,000 square feet of office.
+Currently, the land uses at buildout are envisioned to consist of 1,704 dwelling units, 75,000 square feet of commercial, and 25,000 square feet of office.
 Future market conditions may dictate a different mix of residential, commercial, and office uses or the inclusion of a different type of use.
 The equivalency matrix (Table 3) shows how different development types and intensities can be exchanged without increasing the trip generation from the site.

-Land use exchanges are only permitted to convert to non-residential uses, and the total number of approved residential uses within Wellen Park cannot be exceeded.
-A tracking chart, prepared by the Master Developer, will be submitted with a request for a Land Use Exchange, to confirm entitlements for Village K. These land use exchanges will be approved administratively up to the entitled 16,400 units while maintaining the area's assigned density.
-The 16,400 units are for the portion of Wellen Park south of US 41, not including Island Walk.
+Land use exchanges will be limited to non-residential uses, until such time that all residential units within Wellen Park (16,400) have been exhausted.
+A tracking chart, prepared by the Master Developer, will be submitted with a request for a Land Use Exchange, to confirm entitlements for Village J. These land use exchanges will be approved administratively up to the entitled 16,400 units while maintaining the area's assigned density.